alexeilebedev/openacr/README.md

 ## amc - Algo Model Compiler

+AMC is an extensible generator of source code from ssimfiles.

-AMC reads ssim tables, mechanically generates
-C++ in-memory database code as determined by these tables, and outputs .h and .cpp files.
+AMC reads ssim tables, creates C++ in-memory database code as determined by these tables, and outputs .h and .cpp files.
-By default, ssim tables are loaded from directory "data", and output is written to directories cpp/gen and include/gen.
+By default, ssim tables are loaded (by default, from directory "data"), and output is written to directories `cpp/gen` and `include/gen`.

 Amc generates hash tables, arrays, linked lists, dequeues, binary heaps, and tree structures.
-AMC generates hierarchical, region-based memory allocators, including free-list, fifo, best-fit, linear array, indirect array.
+Amc generates hierarchical, region-based memory allocators, including free-list, fifo, best-fit, linear array (vector), indirect array (with permanent pointers);
+inline array;
+Functions to convert any struct to/from a string; Comprehensive enum support, both for integer and string values; presence masks; big-endian field storage;
+sort functions on custom fields; incremental group-by indexes; tracking of pointers with automatic cascade delete; protection against linear scanning when deleting elements; scheduling constructs (for engines); cycle accounting (traces).
+C++ symbols from ssimfile columns; Statically loaded tables; Conversion of any struct to/from bash command line; Subprocess invocation; Asynchronous I/O. Bitsets on top of any array type.
+Char sets; Fixed string types (Pascal strings, Left-padded strings, Right-padded strings, Fixed-length strings with numeric conversion); Decimal types; Protocol decoding support; Dispatching (i.e. calling a user function) on both text and binary input; Printing, reading, and validating dispatches; Uniform cursors for bheap, hash, tree, array (of all types), lines, files in directory, and more.
+I'm sure I'm forgetting something.

 The resulting code is compiled into a library, a ``database of source code'', containing a superset of functions that will be used by the final application.
+The generated code is verbose, user-readable, and properly commented, and uses only a small, strict subset of C++.
+You almost never need to go to assembly level with this code.
 AMC does not modify or reverse-engineer user code.
 The application developer uses generated code as a library.

 AMC reads about 100 ssim tables.
 The full list can be obtained with